Rating:

 Planning a Trip?
 Ask Your Question

-Ruaha National Park is a massive wildlife reserve in Tanzania's Iringa region, covering an area as big as 20,000 square kilometres.
-It became Tanzania's largest national park in 2008 when the nearby Usangu Game Reserve merged with it.
-Ruaha is home to around 10% of the world’s lion population and ranks third in Africa for its wild dog population.
-The park boasts rich wildlife, including more than 10,000 elephants, about 30,000 buffalo, over 20,000 zebras, and various animals as well as over 400 species of birds.
+Ruaha National Park is a massive wildlife reserve in Tanzania's Iringa region, covering an area of 20,000 square kilometers.
+It became Tanzania's largest national park in 2008 when it merged with the nearby Usangu Game Reserve.
+Ruaha is home to around 10% of the world's lion population and ranks third in Africa for its wild dog population.
+The park is rich in wildlife, including over 10,000 elephants, about 30,000 buffalo, over 20,000 zebras, and various other animals, as well as more than 400 bird species.

-As evident by the name, the highlight of Ruaha National Park is the Great Ruaha River, known for its deep gorges and swift rapids, offering excellent fishing opportunities.
-Ruaha shares its northern borders with the Kizigio and Rungwa River Game Reserves, collectively forming a vast conservancy.
-This conservation area is one of the largest in East Africa, contributing significantly to the region's ecological preservation efforts.
+Ruaha National Park features the impressive Great Ruaha River, known for deep gorges and swift rapids, providing great fishing opportunities.
+It shares its northern borders with the Kizigio and Rungwa River Game Reserves, creating a vast conservancy.
+This area is one of East Africa's largest conservation zones, playing a significant role in ecological preservation efforts.

 Entry Fees to Ruaha National Park: